-Two electrically separate normally open contacts are provided.
-These contacts close within 2 ms. from the time the associated coil is energized by the logic.
-They open within 2ms. from the time the coil is deenergized.
-The OST function uses a reed relay with contact ratings stated under RATINGS.
+Two electrically separate normally open contact are provided.
+These contacts close within 2 ms from the time the associated coil is energized by the logic.
+They open within 2 ms from the time the coil is deenergized.
+RR33 uses a reed relay with contact ratings stated under RATINGS.